 The best times to visit the Real Alcazar palace complex and gardens in Seville are like for most top tourist sites in Europe first thing in the morning (9:30) or towards the end of the day.
+(An early morning VIP tour enters the complex an hour before regular visitors are allowed in.)
 Try to avoid weekend and holiday periods.
 The complex is generally busiest from just before 11:00 to mid-afternoon.

 Afternoons are generally the quieter time of the day to see the Real Alcazar – the palace is particularly busy with tour groups in the mornings.

 Allow at least an hour to see the palace complex and another hour for the gardens.
 It is easy to spend much more time in either and both are pleasant places to linger longer.

 If entering first thing in the morning, skip all sights at the entrance and go directly to the Patio de las Doncellas and Salon de los Embajadores inside the Mudejar Palace of King Pedro (10 & 15 on the current free map).
 Then retrace to see the sights nearer the entrance.